Carl Haworth

-Carl Haworth (born July 9, 1989) is a Canadian professional soccer player who plays as a forward and right-back for Atlético Ottawa.
+Carl Haworth (born July 9, 1989) is a professional soccer player who played as a forward and right-back.
+Born in England, he played for the Canada national team.

 Club career

 Early career

 Haworth began playing soccer at the age of four with Barrie SC, where he would play all of his youth soccer.

 Haworth spent his entire collegiate career at Niagara University where he made a total of 73 appearances for the Purple Eagles and tallied 35 goals and 21 assists.
 He was also named MAAC Rookie of the Year in 2008, and was on the MAAC All-Academic team in 2009, 2010 and 2011 as well as First team All-MAAC in 2010 and 2011.

 Forest City London

 During his time in college, Haworth also played for Forest City London in the USL Premier Development League.
 On January 17, 2012, Haworth was drafted in the fourth round of the 2012 MLS Supplemental Draft (58th overall) by Montreal Impact.
 Despite making appearances during preseason as well as two reserve league appearances, he never signed a contract with the club.
 After an unsuccessful trial with the Impact, Haworth rejoined Forest City London for the remainder of the 2012 season.
 He tallied five goals in seven appearances for FC London and led them to their first PDL title.